This website is intended for healthcare professionals only.

 Bivalent Moderna vaccine and Omicron sub-variants

-These results follow on from the data in a press release in early June 2022, in which Moderna announced that a booster dose with mRNA-1273.214 increased neutralising geometric mean titres (GMT) against the Omicron variant by approximately 8-fold above baseline levels.
+These results follow on from previous data from early June 2022, in which Moderna found that a booster dose with mRNA-1273.214 increased neutralising geometric mean titres (GMT) against the Omicron variant by approximately 8-fold above baseline levels.
 Moreover, a 50 μg booster dose of mRNA-1273.214 was well-tolerated in the 437 study participants and both the safety and reactogenicity profile of mRNA-1273.214 was similar to that of mRNA-1273 when these vaccines were administered as a second booster dose.

 Based on these preliminary findings, Moderna is now working hard to complete all the necessary regulatory submissions in the coming weeks requesting to update the composition of the booster vaccine to mRNA-1273.214.